 A champion for ensemble-based work, Jeffrey hosts the From the Ground Up podcast interviewing collaboratively creative companies from around the country about how their work is made and paid for.
-As Founder and Core Member of Project: Project Theatre Ensemble – a devising theatre company dedicated to ensemble-based storytelling that blends scripted material with improvisation in site-specific/non-traditional spaces.
-Preferring creating to interpreting, Project: Project explores and experiments with form, participation, and the role of the audience.
+As Founder and Core Member of Project: Project Theatre Ensemble – a devising theatre company that blends scripted material with improvisation in site-specific/non-traditional spaces.
+Preferring generating to interpreting, Project: Project explores and experiments with form, participation, and the role of the audience.

 Previously as Social Media and Community Outreach Director for the Plays for Presidents Festival, Jeff helped coordinate the largest election-year theatrical event in the United States since the Federal Theatre Project’s It Can’t Happen Here.
 He organized, partially recruited, and connected 46 productions of 44 Plays for 44 Presidents in communities across the country.